ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Monitoring/NewRelic/NewRelic.md

 ###Step 3: Add notification channel to Netcool Operations Insight (NOI)

 The Netcool Operations Insight (Omnibus) integration is done via webhook integration.
-There are yet two alert notification technologies for NewRelic in place which will both needed.
+There are yet two alert notification technologies for New Relic in place which will both needed.

 Follow these steps to send alerts and notification to NOI.